Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 \subsubsection{Microorganism detection, identification and quantification}

 AI techniques, especially supervised machine learning algorithms, are widely used to detect, identify, or quantify microorganisms using various types of data from cultured bacteria~\cite{peiffer2020machine}.
-Here we briefly discuss how AI techniques are applied across three different data types.
+Here we briefly discuss how AI techniques are applied across four different data types.
 (1) Microscopic Images: Deep learning models, particularly CNNs, have been highly effective in analyzing microscopic images of bacterial colonies~\cite{ramesh2024biointel,hallstrom2023label}.
 By training on labeled images, these models can classify bacterial species based on their shapes, sizes, arrangements, and staining characteristics (e.g., Gram staining).
 This approach aids in automating bacterial identification in clinical labs and research, improving the speed and accuracy of microbial diagnostics.
 (2) Spectroscopy Data: Supervised machine learning algorithms are also employed to analyze spectroscopy data, such as mass spectrometry or Raman spectroscopy, to identify microorganisms~\cite{wang2022identification,rahman2024machine}.
-For instance, MALDI-TOF (Matrix-Assisted Laser Desorption/Ionization Time-of-Flight) mass spectrometry generates unique protein ``fingerprints'' for bacterial species.
+For instance, MALDI-TOF (Matrix-Assisted Laser Desorption/Ionization Time-of-Flight) mass spectrometry generates unique protein ``fingerprints'' for bacterial species~\cite{clark2013matrix}.
 Machine learning models trained on these spectra can quickly and accurately classify species based on their spectral profiles.
 Raman spectroscopy, which provides molecular fingerprints of samples, also benefits from machine learning algorithms to classify bacterial species or detect specific metabolic or pathogenic profiles.
 (3) Volatile Organic Compounds (VOCs): Many bacteria emit VOCs as metabolic byproducts, which can serve as unique biomarkers for microbial identification~\cite{fend2006prospects}.
 Gas chromatography-mass spectrometry (GC-MS) or electronic noses (e-noses) are often used to capture these VOCs.
 Machine learning models trained on VOC patterns can distinguish bacterial species based on their unique VOC profiles.
 This approach has potential in medical diagnostics, food safety, and environmental monitoring.
+(4) Fecal microbial load.
+The microbiota in individual habitats differ in both relative composition and absolute abundance.
+While sequencing approaches determine the relative abundances of taxa and genes, they do not provide information on their absolute abundances.
+Recently, machine learning models, e.g., the eXtreme Gradient Boosting (XGBoost) regression model~\cite{nishijima2025fecal} and the Random Forest model~\cite{wirbel2025accurate} have been applied to predict fecal microbial loads solely from relative abundance data.
+It has been shown that fecal microbial load is the major determinant of gut microbiome variation and is associated with numerous host factors, including age, diet, and medication~\cite{nishijima2025fecal}.

 Machine learning algorithms in these applications often require substantial labeled data for training, so accurate labeling and quality data collection are crucial.
 As these models learn to detect subtle differences in physical, chemical, and visual features, they contribute significantly to rapid, non-invasive, and automated bacterial identification, offering promising alternatives to traditional microbiological techniques.